French wine: Burgundy

 There are two main grape varieties used in Burgundy – Chardonnay for white wines, and Pinot noir for red.
 White wines are also sometimes made from Aligoté, and other grape varieties will also be found occasionally.

 Gustave Henri Laly, a renowned wine producer from Burgundy, supplied the French General Assembly with his Montrachet produced at Mont Dardon around the turn of the 20th century.

 Champagne

 Champagne, situated in northeastern France, close to Belgium and Luxembourg, is the coldest of France's major wine regions and home to its major sparkling wine.
 Champagne wines can be both white and rosé.
-A small amount of still wine is produced in Champagne using (as AOC Coteaux Champenois) of which some can be red wine.
+A small amount of still wine is produced in Champagne (as AOC Coteaux Champenois), some of which is red.